 Yes, there was asbestos on virtually all U.S. Navy submarines from 1922 through the early 1980s.

 Asbestos-containing products like insulation, gaskets, and valves were used to keep submarines fireproof and durable.
-However, Navy personnel could develop mesothelioma later in life if they were exposed to asbestos on submarines.
+However, Navy veterans could develop mesothelioma later in life if they were exposed to asbestos on submarines.

 As early as World War I, the U.S. Navy relied on a substance called asbestos when building submarines.